NaskoksaN/NaskoksaN/README.md

 **Hello, I'm Nasko 👋**

 I'm passionate about C# Web Development and have been actively working towards mastering it.
-I began my studies in September 2022 and successfully completed the SoftUni Professional Modules in August 2024, covering 6 modules and passing 10 exams.
+I began my studies in September 2022 and successfully completed the SoftUni Professional Modules in August 2024.

 **📚 SoftUni Professional Modules (2022-2024)**